-- Do you already own any of the assets needed to start this business?
+- Do you already own any assets needed to start this business?

-- Do you have family, friends, acquaintances, or others who are willing and able to invest in this business?
+- Do you have family, friends, acquaintances, or others willing and able to invest in this business?

-- Do you have a strong personal credit rating or lines of credit available?
+- Do you have a solid personal credit rating or lines of credit available?

 Equity means ownership.
-With equity investment, an investor makes money available for use in exchange for an ownership share in the business.
-If you use equity investment, be sure to consider how much ownership you’re willing to give up, and at what price.
+With equity investment, an investor makes money available in exchange for an ownership share in the business.
+If you use equity investment, consider how much ownership you’re willing to give up and at what price.
 Once you sell 51 percent of your shares, you lose control of your company.

-Equity investment includes any money from individuals, including yourself, or other companies in your business.
-This money may be from personal savings, inheritance, personal loans, friends or relatives, business partners, or stockholders.
-These funds are not secured on any of your business assets.
+Equity investment includes money from individuals, including yourself, or other companies in your business.
+This money may be from personal savings, inheritance, personal loans, friends, relatives, business partners, or stockholders.
+These funds aren’t secured on any of your business assets.

-But, before going down this road, it is important to know the BC laws that apply to any company or other entity that raises money from investors.
-To find our more read our article: Seeking Equity Investment?
-Know the Rules
+Before going down this road, it is vital to know the BC laws that apply to any company or other entity that raises money from investors.
+Check out Seeking Equity Investment?
+Know the Rules for more information.

-Aim to fund 25% to 50% of your business from your own pocket.
-This shows prospective lenders and investors that you are personally assuming some risk, and are committed to your business success.
-It’s also a requirement for many small business loans, which are usually secured (i.e. backed by assets).
+As the most common form of equity investment, most people get funding for their start-up from personal savings, inheritances, friends, or family.
+You should aim to fund 25 to 50 percent of your business from your pocket.
+This shows prospective lenders and investors that you’re personally willing to assume some risk and committed to your business’s success.
+It’s also a requirement for many small business loans, usually secured or backed by assets.

-Throughout the course of your business, try to keep a personal investment of at least 25% in your business to increase your equity position and leverage.
-The more equity your business has, the more attractive it makes you to banks that can loan you up to three times your equity.
+Try to keep a personal investment of at least 25 percent in your business to increase your equity and leverage.
+The more equity your company has, the more attractive it makes you look to banks that can give you loans.

 1. Government Funding

-Typically, the most sought-after type of financing is government grants because it’s free money that you don’t have to pay back.
-Unfortunately, a grant might not be an option for your business because not only are there very few grants available, most are geared towards specific industries or groups of people such as youth, women, or aboriginal owners.
+Government grants are the most sought-after type of financing because they’re free money you don’t have to pay back.
+However, most grants are geared toward specific industries or groups of people, such as youth, women, or Indigenous business owners.

-The majority of government funding programs are typically loans, for which you’ll be required to repay the principal amount plus interest.
+Most government funding programs are loans, in which you’d have to pay the principal amount plus interest.

 - Contact your industry association to find out if they know of any grants you might be eligible to receive.

-Since the application process varies from program to program, you should contact the coordinator of the program that you’re interested in to find out what the specific application requirements and process are.
+Since the application process varies across different programs, you should contact the coordinator of the one you’re interested in to find out specific application requirements and processes.

 2. Commercial Loans

-- Long-term loans.
-Use long-term loans for larger expenses or for fixed assets that you expect to use for more than one year, such as property, buildings, vehicles, machinery, and equipment.
-These loans are generally secured by new assets, other unencumbered physical business assets, and/or additional stakeholder funds or personal guarantees.
+- Long-term loans – Use long-term loans for more significant expenses or fixed assets you expect to use for over a year.
+These might include property, buildings, vehicles, machinery, or equipment.
+New assets, other unencumbered physical business assets, additional stakeholder funds, or personal guarantees generally secure these loans.

-- Short-term loans.
-Short-term loans are usually for a one-year term or less, and can include revolving lines of credit or credit cards.
-These are generally used to finance day-to-day expenses such as inventory, payroll, and unexpected or emergency items, and can be subject to a higher base interest rate.
+- Short-term loans – Short-term loans are usually for a one-year term or less and can include revolving lines of credit or credit cards.
+These are generally used to finance day-to-day expenses such as inventory, payroll, and unexpected or emergency items.
+However, these are often subject to a higher base interest rate.

-- Cash flow.
-Your ability to repay the cash you are borrowing.
-This is measured using the cash flow forecast that you created for your business plan.
+- Cash flow – Your ability to repay the cash you’re borrowing.
+This is measured using the cash flow forecast you created for your business plan.

-- Collateral.
-The value of assets that you are willing to pledge for assurance that you will repay your loan.
-A dollar amount will be placed on these assets and that will be compared to the amount of the loan you requested.
+- Collateral – The value of assets you’re willing to pledge for assurance that you’ll repay your loan.
+The dollar amount placed on these assets will be compared to the loan amount you requested.

-- Commitment.
-The amount of money that you’re committing to your business.
-You can’t expect to obtain a loan without contributing a fair share yourself.
+- Commitment – The amount of money that you’re committing to your business.
+You can only expect to obtain a loan by contributing a fair share.

-- Character.
-Your personal credit score and history with the financial institution.
+- Character – Your credit score and history with the financial institution.
 Your credit rating or score is calculated from your history of borrowing and repaying bank loans, credit cards, and personal lines of credit.
-Without a good credit rating, your loan prospects decrease significantly.
+With a good credit rating, your loan prospects stay high.

 A lender might determine how much to lend you by evaluating your cash flow, collateral, and commitment.
 They will then subtract your existing debt to arrive at a final amount.
 Note that lenders look at the limit on your credit cards, not the amount you’re currently using.

-Typically, start-ups are not rich in assets so you may be required to secure your business loans with personal collateral such as your house or vehicle(s).
+Typically, start-ups are not rich in assets, so you may be required to secure your business loans with personal collateral such as your house or vehicle.